 Security update for the Linux Kernel (Live Patch 3 for SLE 12 SP3)

-An update that solves four vulnerabilities and has one errata is now available.
+An update that fixes 5 vulnerabilities is now available.

 This update for the Linux Kernel 4.4.82-6_9 fixes several issues.